papyros/papyros.github.io/_posts/2015-02-05-monthly-status-update-1-15.markdown

  {% img /images/monthly_update_1_15/screenshot_1.png %}

+Thanks to the  [7 developers](https://github.com/papyros/papyros-shell/graphs/contributors) who have contributed to the desktop shell, and to the  [3 developers](https://github.com/papyros/qml-desktop/graphs/contributors) who have contributed to the desktop backend code.

 ### OSTree and App Bundles

 We've successfully set up building OSTree images from Arch packages, and have tested a GNOME OSTree image in VirtualBox.
 We've built a Papyros image too, but it's having Wayland issues.